This chocolate mousse is rich & creamy yet made with simple, healthy ingredients. It’s also high in protein, vegan, and gluten-free!

 This vegan chocolate mousse is so easy to make!
 All you have to do is melt your chocolate, then add everything to a food processor and blend until smooth!
 A super quick and simple breakfast, snack, or dessert ready in no time.

-what kind of tofu should I use? ⟶ use soft silken tofu for a light, fluffy texture, and firm tofu for a thicker, pudding-like texture
+What kind of tofu should I use? ⟶ Use soft/silken tofu for a smooth, fluffy texture, and firm tofu for a thicker, pudding-like texture.
+Add more milk as needed to reach your desired consistency.

 Check out these other healthy plant-based treats!